lucastliu/sciencebot/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+## Software Technologies

+* Raspbian Buster OS
+* Arduino
+* Python
+* C++
+* ROS2 Eloquent Elusor

+## Project Structure
+The `dev_ws` folder contains a full ROS2 based implementation of the vehicle control project.

+within `dev_ws`, source code is organized into packages under the `src` folder

+Other folders contain basic standalone scripts for individual components (not tied to ROS2 in any way).

+See seperate [Hardware Documentation](https://github.com/lucastliu/sciencebot/HARDWARE.md) for details on the physical vehicle build, and sensor information

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple steps.

 ### Prerequisites

 #### Raspberry Pi

   This project was developed on a Raspberry Pi 3B+ running Raspian Buster.
 Setups that use other Pi hardware or OS versions, or even other Linux devices, will likely operate in a highly similar fashion, but not in the exact same manner.

+0. Python 3

+    This project requires Python 3.
+This should be available by default on the Pi with Raspbian Buster.

 1. Storage